Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 Make extra time before you open or after you close to perform a deep cleaning of every surface in your restaurant.

-Rather than making your employees come in early or stay late, you might consider hiring a third-party cleaning company to give your establishment a thorough once-over.
+Rather than making your employees come in early or stay late, consider hiring a third-party cleaning company to give your establishment a thorough once-over.

 Alternatively, you could hire several new team members to be responsible for the extra work necessary to keep your restaurant clean and safe.